SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_table.rst

    * - ``table_name``
      - The name of the table to create, which must be unique inside the schema
    * - ``column_def``
      - A comma separated list of column definitions.
 A minimal column definition includes a name identifier and a datatype.
-Other column constraints and default values can be added optionally
+Other column constraints,comments and default values can be added optionally
    * - ``LIKE``
      - Duplicates the column structure of an existing table.
 The newly created table is granted default ``CREATE TABLE`` permissions: ``SELECT``, ``INSERT``, ``DELETE``, ``DDL``, and ``UPDATE``
    * - ``INCLUDE PERMISSIONS``